El Salvador: Flora and fauna

-It is estimated that there are 500 species of birds, 1,000 species of butterflies, 400 species of orchids, 800 species of trees, and 800 species of marine fish in El Salvador.
+It is estimated that there are 500 species of birds, 1,000 species of butterflies, 400 species of orchids, 800 species of trees, and 800 species of marine saltwater fish in El Salvador.

-There are eight species of sea turtles in the world; six of them nest on the coasts of Central America, and four make their home on the Salvadoran coast: the leatherback turtle, the hawksbill, the green sea turtle, and the olive ridley.
+Of the eight species of sea turtles in the world, six of them nest on the coasts of Central America, and four make their home on the Salvadoran coast: the leatherback turtle, the hawksbill, the green sea turtle, and the olive ridley.
 The hawksbill is critically endangered.

 Recent conservation efforts provide hope for the future of the country's biological diversity.
 In 1997, the government established the Ministry of the Environment and Natural Resources.
-A general environmental framework law was approved by the National Assembly in 1999.
-Several non-governmental organizations are doing work to safeguard some of the country's most important forested areas.
-Foremost among these is SalvaNatura, which manages El Impossible, the country's largest national park under an agreement with El Salvador's environmental authorities.
+In 1999, a general environmental framework law was approved by the National Assembly.
+Several non-governmental organizations are doing work to safeguard some of El Salvador's most important forested areas.
+Foremost among these is SalvaNatura, which manages El Imposible, El Salvador's largest national park under an agreement with El Salvador's environmental authorities.

 El Salvador is home to six terrestrial ecosystems: Central American montane forests, Sierra Madre de Chiapas moist forests, Central American dry forests, Central American pine-oak forests, Gulf of Fonseca mangroves, and Northern Dry Pacific Coast mangroves.
-It had a 2018 Forest Landscape Integrity Index mean score of 4.05/10, ranking it 136th globally out of 172 countries.
+It had a 2018 Forest Landscape Integrity Index mean score of 4.06/10, ranking it 136th globally out of 172 countries.